ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 You can see some of the patterns that you are stuck in, you know that the trauma and the wounds you’ve suffered are contributing to how you’ve been feeling, but the awareness alone is not enough; you can tell that things need to be processed, dealt with, overcome or let go of, to get you a place of healing.

-You are tired, and you want to finally feel calm and happy.
+You are tired, and you want to finally feel at peace and happy.

 I know what it’s like and I’m so glad you’re here!

-I'm a Registered Psychologist in Edmonton, in good standing with the College of Alberta Psychologists and with personal experience with mental health struggles.
+I'm a Registered Psychologist in good standing with the College of Alberta Psychologists.

-I help women across Alberta, New Brunswick, Nova Scotia, Nunavut, and Quebec, to achieve long-term recovery from anxiety, depression, low self-esteem, and trauma.
+I now help Sisters across Alberta, New Brunswick, Nova Scotia, Nunavut, and Quebec, to achieve long-term recovery from anxiety, depression, low self-esteem, and trauma, from the privacy of their home, Alhamdulillah.

 I want you to know that, despite what you’ve been taught, seeking help is not a sign of weakness; it’s truly an act of courage.

-I am committed to making the process both easy and safe.
+I am committed to making the process both easy and safe, In Sha Allah.

-You have been suffering for way too long and deserve deeply compassionate and accessible therapy & counselling that do not take years, and will rapidly get you to a place of lasting calm & happiness.
+You have been suffering for way too long and deserve deeply compassionate and accessible therapy & counselling that do not take years, and will rapidly get you to a place of lasting calm & happiness, In Sha Allah.

-How does therapy work, with me as your psychologist?
+How does it look like to work with me as your online Muslim therapist?

-My effective, yet warm approach to therapy & counselling can be accessed online, from the privacy of your home, and has been likened to ‘micro-neurosurgery’ as it focuses on rapid, profound and sustained recovery.
+My effective, yet warm approach to therapy & counselling has been likened to ‘micro-neurosurgery’ as it focuses on rapid, profound and sustained recovery.

-In personal experience and professional experience as a therapist, therapy & counselling that work and have a real, long-term impact are deeply collaborative and put you in the driver’s seat.
+Therapy & counselling that work and have a real, long-term impact is deeply collaborative and put you in the driver’s seat.
 As a psychologist, I have expertise, but you are the ‘expert in you’; your needs and goals will always guide our work.

 I will not tell you what to do.
-Rather, I will curate, explore with you and teach you revolutionary techniques that will help you, not just to cope, but to actually overcome your challenges so they no longer show up in your daily life.
-Finally.
+Rather, I will curate, explore with you and teach you revolutionary techniques that will help you, not just to cope, but to actually overcome your challenges so they no longer show up in your daily life, In Sha Allah.

-I will also strive to strike a balance between giving you the listening ear and support you need in the moment, and following a structured yet flexible therapy & counselling framework.
-This way you can always feel safe to show up as your authentic self, while we progress toward your goals in a clear, measurable way and at a pace that feels right for you.
+I will also strive to strike a balance between giving you the listening ear and support you need in the moment, and following a structured yet flexible therapy and counselling framework.
+My hope is that this will help you to always feel safe showing up as your authentic self, while we progress toward your goals in a clear, measurable way and at a pace that feels right for you , In Sha Allah.

 My clients often say that I help them feel completely seen, heard and supported, and that I convey a deep understanding of what they share with me, even when they feel like they are all over the place and not making much sense.

-As contradictory as this may sound, I have found that our struggles are truly a reflection of what is awesome about us; I therefore look forward to meeting you in all your awesomeness and to helping you show up as your true self!
+As contradictory as this may sound, I have found that our struggles are truly a reflection of what is awesome about us; I therefore look forward to meeting you in all your awesomeness,.

-This is the first step to unlocking the life you deserve and I look forward to embarking on this journey with you!
+This is the first step to unlocking the life you deserve and I look forward to embarking on this journey with you, In Sha Allah!

 MY SPECIALTIES